arielhp/accept-a-card-payment/README.md

 :--- | :--- | :--- | :---
 **4242424242424242** | Succeeds  | Succeeds  | Succeeds |
 **4000000000003220** | Displays a pop-up modal to authenticate  | Displays a pop-up modal to authenticate  | Declines and asks customer for new card |

-Read more about testing on Stripe at https://stripe.com/docs/testing.

 <img src="./web-elements-card-payment.gif" alt="Accepting a card payment" align="center">